apache/whimsy/DEPLOYMENT.md

  * Ensure that gitpubsub is working.
 Check that updates to whimsy git are pulled within 5 minutes or less

+ * Synchronising data: Whimsy keeps some data locally on the server.
+This needs to be copied across prior to switchover.
+ Using the `www-data` user, copy over the following directories from the previous whimsy-vm* server:
+   * `/srv/agenda`
+   * `/srv/icla`
+   * `/srv/mail/board`
+   * `/srv/mail/members`
+   * `/srv/mail/secretary`
-N.B.
-Just prior to switchover, ensure that the file `/srv/mail/secretary/YYYYMM.yml` for the current month is copied (or merged?) across.
+   * in particular, ensure that the file `/srv/mail/secretary/YYYYMM.yml` for the current month is copied (or merged?) across.
 This contains the status for mails handled by the Secretary workbench.